ME-ICA/tedana/docs/building decision trees.rst

       outputs["n_false"] = 0
   else:

-If there are no components with the classifications in ``decide_comps`` this logs that there's nothing for the function to be run on, else continue.
+If there are no components with the classifications in ``decide_comps``, this logs that there's nothing for the function to be run on, else continue.

-For decision functions the key variable is ``decision_boolean`` which should be a pandas dataframe column which is True or False for the components in ``decide_comps`` based on the function's criteria.
-That column is an input to ``change_comptable_classifications`` which will update the component_table classifications, update the classification history in component_status_table, and update the component classification_tags.
+For decision functions, the key variable is ``decision_boolean``, which should be a pandas dataframe column that is True or False for the components in ``decide_comps`` based on the function's criteria.
+That column is an input to ``change_comptable_classifications``, which will update the component_table classifications, update the classification history in component_status_table, and update the component classification_tags.
 Components not in ``decide_comps`` retain their existing classifications and tags.